• A SYSTEM

 Engaging Entrepreneurs

-as Value Creators
+as Powerhouse Value Creators

 Many of these entrepreneurs are first-generation business owners navigating formal systems for the very first time.
-Through one-to-one coaching, fortnightly reviews, and personalised action plans, we build their confidence, financial discipline, and business readiness — until they can access credit, manage growth, and lead with clarity.
+Through one-to-one coaching, fortnightly reviews, and personalised action plans, we build their confidence, financial discipline, and business readiness — until they can access credit, manage growth, and lead with clarity

 3

-Ecosystem Building — Markets, Finance & Policy in one place
+Ecosystem Building — Markets, Financials & Policy

 4

-An Entrepreneurship Resource Centre — the Shared Backbone
+Entrepreneurship Resource Centre — the Shared Backbone

 • VOICES FROM THE FIELD